-Lesley-Ann Sutton, Panagiotis Baliakas, Diego Cortese, Emma Young, Larry Mansouri, Richard Rosenquist
+Lesley-Ann Sutton, Panagiotis Baliakas, Anastasia Hazidimitriou, Diego Cortese, Sujata Bhoi, Emma Young, Larry Mansouri, Richard Rosenquist

 An interesting theory that has emerged is the potential role of antigens in the development of CLL.
 Many reports, including ours, indicate a very biased IGHV gene repertoire in CLL, and virtually identical B-cell receptors (BcRs) have been identified in multiple subsets of CLL.
 In a large collaborative work, we analyzed the complementarity determining region 3 (CDR3) sequences, the main determinant of antigen specificity, in more than 7400 CLL patients, where up to 30% of CLL patients could be assigned to stereotyped subsets.
-In this study, we proposed a novel molecular classification of CLL based on BcR stereotypy, since patients expressing certain stereotyped BcR have high intra-subset homogeneity both regarding clinical outcome as well as biological features.

-We have further characterized many of these subsets with "stereotyped" BcRs that appear to share clinico-biological features.
-For instance, IGHV3-21-utilizing CLLs show strikingly similar BCRs (subset #2) and a very poor prognosis regardless of IGHV gene mutational status.
-Interestingly, we recently demonstrated that subset #2 patients exhibit a remarkable 44% frequency of mutations in the SF3B1 gene, encoding a core component of the spliceosome, whereas other aggressive subsets had frequencies in the range of 0-10%.
+In this study, we proposed a novel molecular classification of CLL based on BcR stereotypy, since patients expressing certain stereotyped BcR appear to have high intra-subset homogeneity both regarding clinical outcome as well as biological features.
+As an example of the latter point, we demonstrated that subset #2 (IGHV3-21/IGVL3-21) patients exhibit a remarkable 44% frequency of mutations in the SF3B1 gene, encoding a core component of the spliceosome, whereas other aggressive subsets had frequencies in the range of 0-10%.
 This finding alludes to subset-biased acquisition of genomic aberrations, perhaps consistent with particular antigen/antibody interactions.